NGC 602, a young star cluster in the Small Magellanic Cloud (one of our satellite galaxies). Courtesy of James Webb: https://flic.kr/p/2qpDJJQ

 Join us in exploring the cosmos—from distant galaxies to meteors lighting up our skies.

 At the Charlottetown Astronomy Club, we believe the night sky is more than just stars—it’s a gateway to discovery, wonder, and connection.
-From meteor showers and planetary alignments to the quiet beauty of the Milky Way, we gather under the Atlantic skies to explore the universe together.
-Whether you’re a seasoned astronomer or just curious about the stars above, there’s a place for you here.
+Seasoned stargazer or curious viewer, we all gather under the Atlantic skies to explore the universe together.

 Engaging Guest Speakers